KaraPedersen/lab-02-guess-number/README.md

 5) Is there some state we need to initialize?
 6) Find all the 'events' (user clicks, form submit, etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 7) Think about how to validate each of your steps

+## HTML setup
+1) button
+    -why?
+    -how?

+2) image
+    -why?
+    -how?

+3) Div
+    -why?
+    -how?

+## Events
+1) user clicks and feeds fish.
+    -what happens when...
+        -we change the image according to the new state -we change the text according to the new state -we need to increment the food level
+    -how to increment the food level